 What we're here to do.

 Drug Access Canada also believes in expanding the role of the Drug Access Navigator.
 This profession is a centralized expert to help with finding ways to get access to treatment.
-Whether that be a drug not covered by the government or to fill any gaps so that patients pay little or nothing out of pocket, a Drug Access Navigator is ready to help.
+Whether there be a drug not covered publicly or to fill any financial gaps so that patients pay little or nothing out of pocket, a Drug Access Navigator is ready to help.

-This website has been supported by funds received from Hoffmann-La Roche Limited.
-Drug Access Canada is solely accountable for the content associated with our website and certifies that all content has been developed without the influence of any funding partners.
+This website has been supported by funds various funding partners.
+Drug Access Canada is solely accountable for the content associated with this website and certifies that all content has been developed without the influence of any funding partners.

 This website is also a joint collaboration with members of the Canadian Oncology Drug Access Network.